 Could Maker use fixed maturities?

-Maker DAO uses Collateral Debt Positions to create the DAI’s – borrower puts Ether into the Smart Contract (CDP) and receives the DAI’s.
-Having fixed maturities would imply fixed maturity CDP’s – borrowers would need to close these CDP’s before the maturity with paying in DAI’s into the CDP’s and receiving back the collateral.
+Maker DAO uses Collateral Debt Positions to create the DAI’s – the borrower puts Ether into the Smart Contract (CDP) and receives the DAI’s.
+Having fixed maturities would imply fixed maturity CDP’s – borrowers would need to close these CDP’s before the maturity by paying in DAI’s into the CDP’s and receiving back the collateral.
 If the borrower forgets to pay in DAI at the right time, then the CDP would go into automated liquidation, independently from the collateral ratio.

 Could Compound use fixed maturities?

 The Compound could introduce fixed maturities exactly in the same way as Maker.
-As maturities have to match on borrowing and lending side, then lenders should make fixed maturity loans as well (otherwise we get into the maturity mismatch and “bank run” risk on the platform).
+As maturities have to match on the borrowing and lending side, then lenders should make fixed maturity loans as well (otherwise we get into the maturity mismatch and “bank run” risk on the platform).

-Having fixed maturities would imply moving away from the “money market fund with variable interest” rate, which would be quite a change into the Compound’s business model and smart contracts.
+However, having fixed maturities would imply moving away from the “money market fund with variable interest” rate, which would be quite a change into the Compound’s business model and smart contracts.